What does a Project Administrator do?

 - Bachelor’s degree in Business Administration, Project Management, or a related field.

-- Proven experience as a Project Administrator or in a similar administrative role.
+- Proven experience as a Project Administrator or similar role.

 Is becoming a Project Administrator a good career path?